 Note that companies, not auditors, are responsible for the policies, processes, and controls implemented throughout the audit process.

 At the end of an audit, which can take as long as several months, your company will receive a detailed SOC 2 report.
 The report typically comprises five main parts:

 A company’s SOC 2 compliance report may be required by potential vendors or customers.
 For this reason, it’s recommended to schedule a SOC 2 audit once a year to include any significant security changes.

 This ensures your compliance reports are aligned with your current operations and helps increase trust between your company and the target market.

-Learn more about gaining compliance by downloading this eBook about the ISO 27001 journey.
 To request a demo for OneTrust’s Certification Automation tool, go here.